broekens/gamygdala/README.md

 For more info visit the website (http://www.joostbroekens.com/gamygdala).
 You can read more there, and run the example code.
 The example code is based on the game engine Phaser from photonstorm (http://www.photonstorm.com/).
-Gamygdala itself is not dependent on Phaser, but we have created a Plugin so that easy integration is possible with the Phaser
+Gamygdala itself is not dependent on Phaser, but we have created two Plugin classes so that easy integration is possible with the Phaser Plugin system.
-Plugin system.

-To see the running example, visit http://www.joostbroekens.com/gamygdala.
+To see the running example that explains Gamygdala usages, or two play the two (simple!) example games, visit http://www.joostbroekens.com/gamygdala.
-To get a local copy that runs, download the master branch, and unzip.
+To get a complete local copy that runs, download the master branch, and unzip.
 Run mongoose-free-5.3.5.exe which creates a simple web server with root dir the local dir where gamygdala is in.
 Then visit: http://localhost:8080 and click on the link to see the example.